 I’m feeling fine.
 As long as I don’t let the girls bounce around and pull on the stitches, it’s like nothing happened. 🙂

-To keep following my cancer story, you can use the navigation at the left, better yet, subscribe to the whole blog with the “Follow the Program” doohickey up there on the right.
+To keep following my cancer story, you can use the navigation at the left.
+And for ongoing fun and updates, subscribe to the whole blog with the “Follow the Program” doohickey up there on the top right.